This delicious homemade peach ice cream is loaded with a peach flavor! Add a vanilla bean and you will have an amazing summery dessert.

 The best part about this peach ice cream recipe is that it’s very simple and fairly fail-proof.
 I’ve made it many times and it never disappointed.

-As I mentioned in one of my previous posts, I love this year’s Niagara peaches.
-I could eat a dozen at one sitting.
-Last Saturday we went to the farmer’s market and got another 2 half-bushels of peaches.
-They are super ripe at this time and won’t last long, so most of them will be rinsed, cut into quarters and frozen for use during winter.
-But they are perfect like that for homemade peach ice cream.
+Last Saturday we went to a farmer’s market and got 2 half-bushels of peaches.
+They are super ripe at this time of the year and won’t last long, so most of them will be rinsed, cut into quarters and frozen for use during winter.
+They are perfect like that for homemade peach ice cream.

-For this ice cream recipe I chose to use pureed peaches, but it really doesn’t matter – you may choose to dice them or even slice them.
+In this particular ice cream recipe I use pureed peaches, but it really doesn’t matter – you may choose to dice them or even slice them.
 If you like chunks of peaches for some texture, add diced peaches.
 Another option is to use half pureed peaches and half diced.

-So, how’s this ice cream compare to the custard based ice cream?
-I would say it definitely tastes lighter and less fatty, but there is a nice body and velvety mouth feel.
+So, how does this ice cream compare to a custard based ice cream?
+It definitely tastes lighter and less fatty, but there is still a nice body and velvety mouth feel.
 It’s a clear winner in my book.
 The only downside is that you’ll probably want to eat more of it as it tastes lighter.
 Is that really a downside?

 - 2 cups / 500 g heavy cream

 - 6 heaping Tbsp / 70 g powdered milk instant skim milk powder

 - 1 cup less 1 Tbsp / 180 g granulated sugar